NebulousLabs/skynet-workshop/README.md

 # Welcome to the Skynet Workshop!

+> :warning: This repo has been archived and moved under the new [SkynetHQ](https://github.com/SkynetHQ) repo [here](https://github.com/SkynetHQ/skynet-workshop)

 Welcome!

 In this repo you will find a basic Skynet app online to help you start